 Common Pests and Other Problems for Coneflowers

 Aphids are, of course, a possibility in almost any garden on just about any plant.
-Coneflowers are no exception, but shooting aphids off your coneflowers with a garden hose is usually enough to deter them.
+Coneflowers are no exception, but shooting aphids off coneflowers with water from your garden hose is usually enough to deter them.

 Coneflowers can also fall victim to Japanese beetles.
 Although there are many traps and sprays available at your local garden center for repelling them, the best control method is often handpicking.
 Simply pluck the beetles off the plants by hand and drop them into a bucket of soapy water to drown them.